ekiefl/smartgpt/README.md

 <img src="assets/college_physics_results.png"/>

 Above are the results of a 20-question college-level physics exam (again, taken form the MMLU test suite).
 SmartGPT absolutely hammers it home with 90%, versus 65% for vanilla GPT-4.
+I have manually verified each answer.
 I don't know what else to say here but wow.

 ### Formal logic